-To continue the UCA commitment to provide programs that meet the needs of the community, this Associate of Arts degree program in General Studies is designed to provide recognition for academic achievement and meet the personal interests of students.
+To continue the UCA commitment to provide programs that meet the needs of the community, this Associate of Arts degree program in General Education is designed to provide recognition for academic achievement and meet the personal interests of students.
 The credits earned toward the AA can also be applied to a baccalaureate degree.

 The Associate of Arts Degree: